Elevating the Equity Curve

 “We see a lot of women coming through the ranks.
 We see a lot of chairs.
 We see a lot of associate deans, directors.
 I think it’s important for deans, whether they are men or women, to be able to sponsor and mentor these future leaders,” says Tanuja Singh.
 Singh was formerly the dean of the St. Mary’s University Greehey School of Business in San Antonio, Texas.
 She now serves as provost and senior vice president at Loyola University in New Orleans.

-“Take that opportunity and say, ‘I'm going to nominate you for the aspiring dean conference,’” Singh adds.
+“Take that opportunity and say, ‘I'm going to nominate you for the Aspiring Deans Conference,’” Singh adds.
 “Once [women] come to these conferences, they see what an incredible opportunity it is to be able to make a difference in the lives of people they care about.”

 3. Counteract unconscious bias.